JeffersonLab/clas12-env/README.md

 *Note, the modulefiles and software builds for GEANT4/GEMC and its dependencies are maintained separately at [insert link]() and can be used independently.*

 ### In Use
-The main branch is deployed on CVMFS and used for running software at JLab, on the Open Science Grid, or on any supported operating system with CVMFS access:
+The main branch is deployed on CVMFS and used for running software at JLab, on the Open Science Grid, or on any supported operating system with CVMFS access.
+The entry point is:

-`/cvmfs/oasis.opensciencegrid.jlab.org/jlab/hallb/clas12/sw`
+`module use /cvmfs/oasis.opensciencegrid.jlab.org/jlab/hallb/clas12/sw/modulefiles`

 The documentation for just using these environment modules has so far been [maintained at this wiki](https://clasweb.jlab.org/wiki/index.php/CLAS12_Software_Environment_@_JLab).